Geocomputation

 • Improved alignment with GEOG0018 Methods in Human Geography.

-• New material on geocoding, spatial models, geodemographic classification, and data visualisation.
+• New material covering geographically weighted regression, geodemographic classification, and data visualisation.

 • Introduction of package management using renv.